andygale/codepad/INTELLISENSE.md

 ## ✅ Implementation Complete

-Context-aware auto-completion and error detection for Kotlin and Java has been successfully implemented using Language Server Protocol (LSP) integration.
+Context-aware auto-completion and error detection for Kotlin and Java has been successfully implemented using Language Server Protocol (LSP) integration via a dedicated LSP Gateway service.

 ## 🎯 Features Implemented

 ### IntelliSense Features
 - **Auto-completion**: Smart code suggestions with `Ctrl+Space` or automatic triggers
-- **Error detection**: Real-time syntax and semantic error highlighting
+- **Error detection**: Real-time syntax and semantic error highlighting with red squiggles
 - **Hover information**: Type definitions, documentation, and signatures on hover
 - **Diagnostics**: Live problem detection with error/warning markers
 - **Collaborative**: IntelliSense state synchronized across all users in real-time